janine714/janine714.github.io/_pages/about.md

 ---

 My research focuses on the intersection of Artificial Intelligence and audio, with an emphasis on applications in healthcare.
 I am particularly interested in how multimodal systems can enhance the way we interact with and interpret medical information.

 I hold a master’s degree in Language Technology from Uppsala University, where I developed a strong foundation in natural language processing and machine learning.
-My current work builds on that background by exploring intelligent systems that combine language and sound to support innovation in health. 🫁🫀
+My current work builds on that background by exploring multimodal systems that can interpret physiological signals in richer clinical context and support more meaningful decision-making in healthcare. 🫁🫀